 The Marvel universe can get a little wild sometimes.
 Case in point: Toothghasher and Toothgrinder, Thor’s magical goats who pull his royal chariot.
 Yes, folks, we said Marvel has magic goats.
-And both enchanted beasts are set to make their cinematic debuts in Thor: Love and Thunder.
-In fact, Thor’s goats can be seen spotlighted in the MCU film’s trailers and other promotional materials.
+And both enchanted beasts made their cinematic debuts in Thor: Love and Thunder.
+Welcome to the MCU, Thor’s goats.

 But where did such an outlandish concept come from?
 Was it just 1970s Marvel writers, high as kites and thinking up wild ideas?
 Nope, the two loyal goats of the Odinson came straight from Norse mythology.
 We can’t wait to meet the MCU version of Thor’s goats, but first, let’s get to know their history.
-From mythology to Marvel comics, here’s the skinny on these two magical Asgardian bucks, both of whom will gallop into the Marvel Cinematic Universe this summer.
+From mythology to Marvel comics, here’s the skinny on these two magical Asgardian bucks.

 Who Are Tanngrisnir and Tanngnjóstr, Thor’s Goats From Norse Mythology?